bokand/page-collection/README.md

 allowing grouping of related tabs.

 It's also common for users to share content with others, get their thoughts, and make decisions together.
 Yet, the web's sharing mechanism, the link, remains 1-to-1; one link opens one page.
-This makes it difficult to share complicated context.
+This makes it cumbersome to share complicated context.

 This is a proposal to enable grouping multiple destinations into a single link, a 1-to-many link.
 A browser opening such a link will open each of the constituent pages in a grouping UI, such as a tab group.

 <p align="center"><img src="pagecollection.svg" alt="A click on multilink URL opens multiple pages simultaneously"></p>

-A concrete example: get a link to all the pages in your tab group.
+A concrete example: get a single link for all the pages in your tab group.
 Share the link with a friend.
 The friend clicks the link to open a tab group containing the same pages.

-We're calling such a link a "multilink", an example of how it _might_ look:
+We're this a "multilink", an example of how it _might_ look:

 ```
 multi:https://example.com/pageA;https://en.wikipedia.org/wiki/URL;https://w3.org
 ```

 This explainer details challenges and ideas for this new form of linking.
-While some examples of a "multilink view" UI are provided, particularily with existing mechanisms such as tab groups, no specific UI is suggested or mandated in this proposal; how a multilink is presented is left to the discretion of the user agent.
+While some examples of a multilink "view" UI are provided, particularly with existing mechanisms such as tab groups, no specific UI is suggested or mandated in this proposal; the view into which a multilink is presented is left to the discretion of the user agent.

 ### Non-Goals